lure23/Lab/README.md

 ```
 [...]
-│ Navigate to the new directory cd def
+│ Navigate to the new directory cd app
 │ Run the development server **npm run dev**
 │ Preview your application **npm run preview**
 │ Deploy your application **npm run deploy**